 Dental insurance may not be for you.
-You may not have a need for coverage.
 However, many individuals will do themselves a service by looking into a few dental plans.
-Check with your employer to see if dental coverage is available for you and your family.
-Often, companies offer dental alongside health coverage.
-If not, you’ll want to look around for dental coverage.
+Check with your employer to see if dental coverage is available for you and your family, as many companies offer both dental and health coverage.

 With every insurance product, you’ll need to shop around and find the best deal.
-Read the fine print of any policy you’re interested in and make sure the policy will cover your preferred dental benefits provider.
+Read the fine print of any policy to ensure that the plan will cover your preferred provider.
 Speak with the provider and ask any questions you may have before signing up for a plan.
-Dental insurance should usually cost between $12 and $50 per person, per month.
+And always keep in mind that dental insurance usually costs between $20 and $60 per person, per month.

 How to Get Dental Insurance

 While many employers offer dental insurance as part of their benefits package, some Americans do not have that luxury.
 As there are limited options available on healthcare.gov, most Americans opt to obtain private dental insurance from a licensed insurance agent, or online.
 If you are self-employed or part of a trade association, inquire about the dental insurance coverage they may offer to members.

 What to Look for from an Insurance Provider?

 Naturally, this depends on your current situation and dental health.
 However, in most cases, those who require dental coverage from an insurance company, look for a track record of success, multiple plan options, a short waiting period, low premiums, and minimal exclusions.